An unprecedented season of the Open Era: due to Covid-19 the events are suspended for six months (between early March & late August) – after the revival, the calendar is slightly modified & the regular ATP ranking frozen; to the end of the season and at the beginning of the new one, almost all match

 # An unprecedented season of the Open Era: due to Covid-19 the events are suspended for six months (between early March & late August) – after the revival, the calendar is slightly modified & the regular ATP ranking frozen; to the end of the season and at the beginning of the new one, almost all matches are played without spectators (!), while umpires, people in the stands and ball-kids wear face-masks during matches, Electronic Line Judge is used in several cities, players finish their matches with fist-bumps (or racquets’ touches) instead of hand-shakes

-# First edition of the ATP Cup which replaces the Hopman Cup at the beginning of the season: the two best players of the previous decade (Novak Djokovic & Rafael Nadal) also here continue their titanic rivalry
+# The first edition of the ATP Cup which replaces the Hopman Cup at the beginning of the season: the two best players of the previous decade (Novak Djokovic & Rafael Nadal) also here continue their titanic rivalry

 # Roland Garros joins other Slams having a retractable roof on Centre Court